 Businesses who would like to apply for outdoor seating on pavements or roads, will need to apply directly to Devon County Council for a street café licence.

-Those who are wishing to use South Hams District or West Devon Borough Councils' land need to apply direct to their local council.
+Those who want to use South Hams District or West Devon Borough Councils' land need to apply direct to their local council.
 More information on what land could be available will be on each Council's website by Friday 19 June.

 West Devon Borough Council's Leader, Cllr Neil Jory, said: "We recognise the pressures which businesses have been under during the pandemic and we'd like to support them as much as possible to help them get back on their feet by allowing extra capacity for customers.